Morgenstern (band)

-Morgenstern is the name of a musical project combining noise, industrial, and ambient music.
+Morgenstern is a musical project combining noise, industrial, and ambient music.
 It is a continuing act of Germany's Ant-Zen record label.

 History

 Morgenstern was founded in 1993 by Andrea Börner.
 The word "Morgenstern" means "Morning star."
 Börner was a founding member of the industrial/punk crossover band Ars Moriendi.
 She now devotes most of her time to Morgenstern, but also participates in the projects Templegarden's, KYAM, and Monokrom.